-Program Cancellation Policy:
+Program Cancellation for Partner Programs:

-All decisions concerning the cancellation (or required modification) of a Dickinson College Program will be made by the Center for Global Study and Engagement and/or the host location program sponsor or institution, in consultation with responsible authorities for your program.
+All decisions concerning the cancellation (or required modification) of a Dickinson College Partner Program will be made by the Center for Global Study and Engagement and/or the Partner Program sponsor or institution, in consultation with responsible authorities for your program.
 These decisions may be based on, but not limited to, State Department warnings.
-In the unlikely event of an emergency program cancellation, Dickinson will make every effort to accommodate the academic needs of program participants.
+In the unlikely event of an emergency program cancellation, Dickinson will make every effort to work with the Partner Program sponsor or institution to accommodate the academic needs of program participants.